oscarjacobsen/entsoe-transparency-platform/README.md

-# entsoetransparency
+# Client for Entso-E Transparency Platform
-Client module for getting data from Entso-E Transparency Platform
+Client module for easy access to Entso-E Transparency Platform-datasets.